 The thickness of courses is generally not less than 15 cm.

-The width of the stone does not keep less than 15 cm.
+The width of the stone should not be less than 15 cm.

 The thickness of the mortar joint keeps uniform throughout and it should not be more than 5 mm.
 The exposed joints finely point.